gihubkapil/myRepository/README.md

 # myRepository
-This is a test repository
+This is a test repository.
+This is for testing purpose.